Mathieu subspaces of codimension less than n of Mat_n(K): Sketch of the proof of theorem

-By choosing $T$ properly (namely equal to the identity matrix at the right of the $k$-th column), $\Co_k$ gets replaced by $T^{-1} \Co_k T$, so that $\Co_k e_k$ gets replaced by $T^{-1} \Co_k T e_k = T^{-1} \Co_k v$, which is isomorphic to $\Co_k v$ (see ii) of lemma \ref{Tlem}).
-This is how $d_k = \dim \Co_k e_k$ is obtained, but what we ignore here is the problem, that $d_j = \dim \Co_j e_j$ for $j > k$ and possibly properties which $B$ already satisfy, should not be affected.
+By choosing $T$ properly (namely equal to the identity matrix at the right of the $k$-th column), $\Co_k$ gets replaced by $T^{-1} \Co_k T$, so that $\Co_k e_k$ gets replaced by $T^{-1} \Co_k T e_k = T^{-1} \Co_k v$, which is isomorphic to $\Co_k v$ (see (ii) of lemma \ref{Tlem}).
+This is how $d_k = \dim \Co_k e_k$ is obtained, but what we ignore here is the problem, that $d_j = \dim \Co_j e_j$ for $j > k$ and possibly some other properties which $B$ already satisfies, should not be affected.
 Such preservation problems, which we will mostly ignore in this section, makes the proof of theorem \ref{main3} highly technical in nature.

-One of these preservation problems can be solved when we can take $v_k = 1$, because in that case, we can choose $T$ equal to the identity matrix outside the $k$-th column.
-If we additionally take $v_{k+1} = v_{k+2} = \cdots = v_n = 0$, which is also possible, then the $j$-th column of $B$ will be preserved for all $j > k$, provided this $j$-th column of $B$ is decreasing above the diagonal (see the proof of ii) of theorem \ref{main3}).
+One of these preservation problems can be solved if we can take $v_k = 1$, because in that case, we can choose $T$ equal to the identity matrix outside its $k$-th column $v$.
+If we additionally take $v_{k+1} = v_{k+2} = \cdots = v_n = 0$, which is also possible, then the $j$-th column of $B$ will be preserved for all $j > k$, provided this $j$-th column of $B$ is decreasing above the diagonal (see the proof of (ii) of theorem \ref{main3}).

-Once we have $d_k = \dim \Co_k e_k$ in theorem \ref{main3}, we additionally have that $B$ is increasing in every row, provided $\#K \ge d_n$ (this is shown in ii) of lemma \ref{zeroL}, where lemma \ref{dimL} is used to obtain the condition of lemma \ref{zeroL}).
+Once we have $d_k = \dim \Co_k e_k$ in theorem \ref{main3}, we additionally have that $B$ is increasing in every row, provided $\#K \ge d_n$ (this is shown in (ii) of lemma \ref{zeroL}, where lemma \ref{dimL} is used to obtain the condition of lemma \ref{zeroL}).

-Another property to arrange is that $b_k = \dim \Co_k e_k$ as well as $d_k = \dim \Co_k e_k$, and lemma \ref{small} tells us that for that purpose, $\Co_k e_k$ should be spanned by standard basis unit vectors.
+Write $b_j$ for the number of ones in column $j$ of $B$.
+Another property to arrange is that $b_k = \dim \Co_k e_k$ as well as $d_k = \dim \Co_k e_k$, and lemma \ref{small} tells us that for this purpose, $\Co_k e_k$ should be spanned by standard basis unit vectors.
 We do this by taking $L \in \GL_n(K)$ lower triangular, such that $L \Co_k e_k$ is spanned by standard basis unit vectors.
-Since $L$ is lower triangular and invertible, we have that $\Co_k e_k$ is replaced by $L \Co_k e_k$ when $\Co_n$ is replaced by $L \Co_n L^{-1}$ (see ii) of lemma \ref{Tlem}).
+Since $L$ is lower triangular and invertible, we can prove that $\Co_k e_k$ is replaced by $L \Co_k e_k$ if $\Co_n$ is replaced by $L \Co_n L^{-1}$ (see (ii) of lemma \ref{Tlem}).
 So $\Co_k e_k$ will be spanned by standard basis unit vectors after this replacement.